-The aim is to establish a site with an international appeal that experts throughout the world will see as a source of easily accessible doping-related information.
+The aim is for this database become a source of information with an international appeal that experts throughout the world will see as a source of easily accessible doping-related information.
+The site could also serve as a source with links to information about the different subjects.

 It has been decided to do this using the Internet: www.doping.nl.
-In practice, this means that that the domain www.doping.nl. has been separated from the other Doping Authority sites and that it will continue as an “independent” source for the knowledge management project.
 The website will be in English.

-It will address a large number of different target groups who all share a basic understanding of, and interest in, the field.
+It will address a large number of different target groups who all share a basic understanding of the subject, and who are interested in up-to-date doping-related information.
 They include:

 - NADOs and IFs